bartfrenk/tree-lang/README.md

 ## Example

-This example does not run it.
+This example does not run yet.
 It is an indication of where to project is going.

 ```
 placholder title: text